Rudiney/sageone_api_request_signer/README.md

 ## Usage

-To create the signature string, you need to proved these data:
+To create the signature string, you need to provide these data:

 ```ruby
   @signer = SageoneApiRequestSigner.new({